 - Pension: there is no mandatory pension in Honduras.
 In 2015 Congress passed the Social Protection Law that provides a framework for universal social security coverage for all Hondurans.

 It’s clear that while this group of countries may exist in the same general geographic area, their requirements can vary dramatically.
-That’s why it’s critical to have the right PEO partners in place to support localized operations.
+That’s why it’s critical to have the right suppliers in place to support localized operations.
 And with more companies expanding internationally than ever before, it’s the perfect time to explore the opportunities for scaling your company across the globe.